echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

 Comment 15: Rework
 This code seem unrelated to this task, is commented out, and should be removed.

+[sebastian.holzapfel: this is actually a trigger for prj to process this file as a template, so that all of the pystache templating is applied to this file.
+Leaving as-is.]

 Location: packages/armv7m/ctxt-switch.s:55
 Comment 16: Rework
 we must ensure that we -> we must